GrantGryczan/servecube/README.md

 * URL parameter templating is available.
 * Multiple subdomains with different functions in one server are accepted.

-## Version Format
-If any updates that might affect your current ServeCube implementation are applied, the second digit in the version number is raised.
-Thus, if you are to update the ServeCube module in your package, you should check the docs for relevant updates if it is the second digit that increased.
-If the third digit increases, it is only a bug fix or small update that will not typically deem your code dysfunctional.

 ## Terminology
 * The ServeCube **tree** is a cache of much of your working directory's file structure.
 This tree does not persist between Node processes.
 * A **planted** file is a file cached under the tree.
 These files have potential to be served to users visiting your website.